Skip to main contentSkip to navigationSkip to search

 Attitude towards tax planning

-Level of risk in relation to UK taxation
+Level of risk in relation to UK taxation that the Group is prepared to accept

 Approach towards dealings with HMRC

-It has been and remains the Group’s policy to notify HMRC without delay of any of errors that have come to light whether they be in returns rendered or have occurred within processes.
+It has been and remains the Group’s policy to notify HMRC without delay of any errors that have come to light whether they be in returns rendered or have occurred within processes.